 - Garlic (fresh or powder)

-- Gluten-free Pasta Options: Such as brown rice, quinoa, or chickpea pasta.
+- Gluten-free Pasta: Brown rice, quinoa, or chickpea pasta work well.

-- Alternative Veggies: Asparagus, spinach, or zucchini can also work beautifully in this dish.
+- Other Veggies: Asparagus, spinach, or zucchini can stand in for broccoli.

 Quick Broccoli Pasta Recipe